-If we had New York State anti-trafficking legislation at the time, we could have pushed local law enforcement to make requests for Continued Presence or a Certification Letter, and to fill out an I-914B, because the state law would recognize trafficking as a crime and would provide for state benefits.
+If we had New York State anti-trafficking legislation such as A. 9038 at the time, we could have applied for public assistance and benefits for Carmen and Victoria, to help them create some stability in their lives.
+We also could have pushed local law enforcement to make requests for Continued Presence or a Certification Letter, and to fill out an I-914B, because the state law would recognize trafficking as a crime and would provide for state benefits.
 Furthermore, state and federal law would be fully coordinated in a way that they were not at the time that we worked on this case.